Andrew Sheinberg's Homepage

 About Me

 Hi, I'm Andrew Sheinberg.
-I am a second-year CS PhD student at Princeton University advised by Professor Kai Li.
+I am a third-year CS PhD student at Princeton University advised by Professor Kai Li.
 Prior to Princeton, I graduated from Yale where where I studied Computer Science & Mathematics.
 I grew up in Barrington, RI.

 There is a link to some side projects I've worked on over the years.
 I enjoy traveling and have linked some of my favorite photos.